 Some students exercise their right under FERPA to restrict the University from disclosing any information about them, not even their name or existence at the University, because serious threats to their personal safety exist or for other reasons.
 The University must ensure that no information about students who exercise this right is disclosed except to University officials who have a legitimate educational interest in the information.

 Parents of UC students do not have a right to obtain information from student records, including grades and faculty records about a student’s performance in class.
-However, a student may consent to disclosure of information to his/her parents.
+However, a student may request a transcript to provide to his/her parents.

 Faculty are not automatically entitled to access all information about their students.
 Faculty have a legitimate educational interest in information only if the information is relevant and necessary for them to fulfill their role in the student’s education.